-Most worthwhile security plugins have a price tag, but there are a few that come with limited functionality for free.
+Most useful security plugins have a price tag, but a few come with limited functionality for free.

-We’ll talk about the pricing, but it’s more important to understand what each plugin is going to do for you.
-Ultimately, it’s all about figuring out the best way to keep the bad guys away from your investment–and sometimes that means spending a little money.
+We’ll talk about the pricing, but it’s more important to understand what each plugin will do for you.
+Ultimately, it’s all about figuring out the best way to keep the bad guys away from your investment — sometimes, that means spending a little money.

 1. Sucuri Security – Auditing, Malware Scanner and Security Hardening

-The Sucuri Security plugin offers both free and paid versions, yet the majority of websites should be fine with the free plugin.
-For instance, the website firewall requires you to pay for a Sucuri plan, but not every webmaster feels like they need that type of security.
+The Sucuri Security plugin offers both free and paid versions, yet most websites should be fine with the free plugin.
+For instance, the website firewall requires you to pay for a Sucuri plan, but not every webadmin feels like they need that type of security.

 - It offers multiple variations of SSL certificates.
-You do have to pay for these, but it’s available in the packages.
+You have to pay for these, but they’re available in the packages.

-- The customer service is available in the form of 24/7/365 chat, email, and a ticketing system.
+- Customer service is available in the form of 24/7/365 chat, email, and a ticketing system.